 If only one is wrong, go to the Experiment menu, select “Setup Sensors”.
 Choose the appropriate force sensor and select “Reverse Direction.”

 The first collision involves carts of equal mass.
 Designate one cart to be stationary prior to the collision.

-Give an initial velocity to the second cart toward the stationary cart.
+The other cart is given an initial velocity toward the stationary cart, so the carts collide.

-Predict which cart will experience a larger force in this collision.

-Hit the Collect button (the green arrow), and push one cart toward the other.Ga
+Hit the Collect button (the green arrow), and push one cart toward the other.
+Give one cart a small shove, release the cart, and observe the collision.
+Peak force values between about 8 and 20 newtons are what should be observed in a typical trial.
+Adjust the push if the peak force values are much smaller than or much larger than this range.

 Once completed, the computer will display a graph of “force vs. time” as recorded by each force sensor.